This post may contain affiliate links. Please see my disclosure policy for more details.

 Perth to Preston Beach, Yalgorup National Park: 1 hr 30 mins – 127km (allow extra time for the unsealed road to the campsite if staying overnight).

-Martin’s Tank Lake Campground – Preston Beach, $11 per adult per night
+Martin’s Tank Lake Campground – we camped at this site in Preston Beach.
+Prices are around $11 per adult per night.

 ON THE WAY: